vaibhav0195/AiGroupProject/README.md

 pip install minesweeper
 ```

-Once you installed, you can start the game using the following commands
+Once you installed, open cmd from the folder directory
+and then can start the game using the following commands

 ```bash
 python